ToughTechs151/robot-template/Docs/VSCode.md

-# Preparing your VSCode environment for use with the robot-template
+# Preparing your VSCode environment for use with the Robot Template

 ## Install extensions